cscart/docs/en/user_guide/addons/access_restrictions/restrict_access.rst

 ***********************************************
-How To: Restrict Access to Administartion Panel
+How To: Restrict Access to Administration Panel
 ***********************************************

 *   In the Administration panel, go to **Add-ons → Manage add-ons**.